Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 The portfolio is created for any interested IT specialist such as Researcher, Recruiter, HR, PM or Technical Specialist.<br>
 The portfolio shows interesting facts about my programming experience and personal qualities.<br>
-The portfolio consists of additional topics which are NOT included in my CV.
+The portfolio consists of additional topics which are NOT included in my CV:

-Here we go:

 - [About](#about)
 - [Project Feedbacks](#project-feedbacks)